Toglefritz/Quadruped_Robot/ReadMe.md

 Hexapod robots use a total of 18 servos.
 Since the robot itself can be quite heavy depending upon the construction, it is important to equip the robot with servos that are strong enough to support the robot's weight.
 Servos which provide at least 8 kg/cm of torque are recommended.

+The robot's frame is constructed from laser-cut materials.
+The design files for the frame can be found in the *frame* directory of this repository.

 ## Installation